Lean Six Sigma Master Black Belt Certification

 D. Organizational change management

-Describe different change management models (Kotter’s 8-Step, ADKAR, Competing Values Framework).
+1. Change management models Describe different change management models (Kotter’s 8-Step, ADKAR, Competing Values Framework).
 (Apply)

 2. Techniques to gain commitment